libavg/libavg/sphinxdoc/basenodes.rst

         .. py:attribute:: parent

             A :py:class:`DivNode` that the node will become a child of.
-Equivalent to calling :py:meth:`DivNode.appendChild` directly after construction.
+When used as a constructor parameter, this is equivalent to calling :py:meth:`DivNode.appendChild` directly after construction.
+Read-only.

         .. py:attribute:: active